 - to strengthen the economic, social and environmental bases of communities in rural and regional Victoria.

 - to create jobs and improve career opportunities in rural and regional Victoria.

 - to support the development and planning of local projects in rural and regional Victoria.

 Regional Development Victoria (RDV) administers the programs within the RJIF.
 Programs currently open include:

-The Strengthening Regional Communities Program (SRCP) is currently closed for applications.
+The Stronger Regional Communities Program (SRCP) is currently closed for applications.

 These Frequently Asked Questions provide general information on the Regional Jobs and Infrastructure Fund.
 Applicants should contact their local Regional Development Victoria (RDV) office for more information.

 What changes have been made to the Regional Jobs and Infrastructure Fund (RJIF)?

 RJIF is one component of the Delivering for Rural and Regional Victoria Program and is designed to support regional and rural communities build critical infrastructure, create jobs, invest in community and support new and emerging industries.